 - Default clauses: Setting out consequences if one party doesn’t fulfil their obligations under the deed.

-If you need help ending a dispute by putting together a Deed of Settlement, we’re here to help!
+If you need help ending a dispute by putting together a Deed of Settlement, or need a legal professional to review your documents, we’re here to help!

 You can reach out to us on 1800 730 617 or firstname.lastname@example.org for a free, no-obligations chat.